ohler55/agoo/README.md

 ## News

+- Clustered Agoo is ready.
+For slower application and a machine with multiple cores a significant improvement is performance is realized.
+The application must be stateless in that no data is shared between workers.

 - WebSocket and SSE are supported and a PR has been submitted to updated the Rack spec.
 Go over to the [proposed Rack extension](https://github.com/rack/rack/pull/1272) and give it a look and a